astrolabsoftware/fink-website/content/post/2021-09-27-science-portal-updates.md

 So far, you were connecting to the Science Portal at 134.158.75.151:24000.
 I've heard that IP addresses are so 1980s, and http is so 1990s...
 So here we are, a brand new domain name, and a secured connection!
 We even add a reverse proxy!
 Christmas before Christmas -- enjoy https://fink-portal.org !

+_Note that the old link is still valid to give you the time to transition._

 ## Crossmatch with LIGO/Virgo maps

 Let's assume you want get all alerts falling inside a given LIGO/Virgo credible region sky map